 All excess vegetation is trimmed to avoid the waste of both nutrients and plant energy to maximize the crop yield.

 Top 9 Nutrients Focused on in the Mittleider Gardening Method

 Three of the nutrients plants need to grow are found in the air, but all of the rest are provided by the soil.
 This is why the proper mixture of quality soil is so vital to the success of any gardening endeavor.

 As Dr. Mittleider found on his world travels, gardeners attempting to cultivate crops in poor soil were in a constant uphill battle and needed to adapt the natural soil found in their region to infuse the 16 necessary nutrients into the soil that plants need to thrive.

-You can go to the Food for Everyone Foundation and order the packets of micronutrients, which are then mixed with 3 pounds of Epsom Salt and 20 pounds of 16-8-16, 20-10-20, or 16-16-16 NPK organic fertilizer.
+You can order your packets of micronutrients from True Leaf Market (image above) for around $17, or you can go to the Food for Everyone Foundation.
+The micronutrients are then mixed with 3 pounds of Epsom Salt and 20 pounds of 16-8-16, 20-10-20, or 16-16-16 NPK organic fertilizer.